Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 5. The Impact of Environmental Detox on Sound Sensitivity

-βœ… Drink 16–32 oz of celery juice daily to flush out toxins.
+• Drink 16–32 oz of celery juice daily to support liver function and flush toxins

-βœ… Consume the Heavy Metal Detox Smoothie to remove neurotoxins.
+• Consume the Heavy Metal Detox Smoothie to support neurological cleansing

-βœ… Use herbs like milk thistle, dandelion root, spirulina, and cilantro for deep cleansing.
+• Use herbs like milk thistle, dandelion root, spirulina, and cilantro for liver and detox support

-βœ… Reduce EMF exposure by turning off Wi-Fi at night.
+• Reduce EMF exposure where practical, including turning off Wi-Fi at night

 Source & Credit: The Heavy Metal Detox Smoothie recipe, celery juice protocol, and concepts regarding heavy metals and neurotoxins as root causes of neurological dysfunction referenced in this post were originally developed by Anthony William, Medical Medium.
-For the full protocol and his complete body of work, visit medicalmedium.com.
+Anthony William is not a licensed medical professional, and his framework is not peer-reviewed clinical science.
+For his complete body of work, visit medicalmedium.com.

 Essential Oils for Brain Function: Boosting Memory, Focus, and Cognitive Health